lamdu/hypertypes/README.md

 > :t foldDiffsP
 foldDiffsP ::
     ( Monoid r
-    , Recursively HFoldable k
+    , Recursively HFoldable h
-    , Recursively HasHPlain k
+    , Recursively HasHPlain h
     ) =>
     (forall n.
-HasHPlain n => HRecWitness k n -> HPlain n -> HPlain n -> r) -> Tree DiffP k ->
+HasHPlain n => HRecWitness h n -> HPlain n -> HPlain n -> r) -> Tree DiffP h ->
     r
 ```

 What does the ignored argument of `formatDiff` stand for?
-It is the `HRecWitness k n` from the type of `foldDiffsP` above.
-It is a witness argument that "proves" that the folded node `n` is a recursive node of `k` (a type parameter from `foldDiffsP`'s type).
+It is the `HRecWitness h n` from the type of `foldDiffsP` above.
+It is a witness argument that "proves" that the folded node `n` is a recursive node of `h` (a type parameter from `foldDiffsP`'s type), essentially turning the `forall n.` to a "for-some", specifically for the recursive types inside `h`.

 ## Witness parameters